holepunchto/hypercore/UPGRADE.md

 Notes for downstream developers who are upgrading their modules to new, breaking versions of Hypercore.

+## 11.0.0

+- `sparse` is no longer an option.
+All hypercores are sparse.

 ## 10.0.0

 - All number encodings are now LE